Sheryl Crow

 And a happy couple enters the bar

-Dangerously close to one
+Dangerously close to one another

 The bartender looks up from his want ads